Ati-netauto/helloworld/README.md

 # Description
 Aim of this project is to create a simple hello-World application using Terraform, AWS and NodeJs.

-Following section describes how each is element used for creating application on AWS
+Following section describes how each is element used for creating application in AWS

 ## Terraform
 Terraform is an open-source infrastructure as a code tool which will be used to create required infrastructure in AWS